Ergodicity of Langevin Dynamics and its Discretizations for Non-smooth Potentials: Conclusion

 \section{Conclusion}

-In this article we have analyzed subgradient Langevin dynamics for sampling from densities induced by non-smooth potentials.
+We have analyzed subgradient Langevin dynamics for sampling from densities induced by non-smooth potentials.
 We have proven exponential ergodicity in the time-continuous setting as well as geometric ergodicity of an explicit and a semi-implicit discretization scheme.
 Moreover, the discretizations are proven to satisfy the law of large numbers which allows for using consecutive iterates in order to compute statistics of the target density when simulating Markov chains.
-Lastly, numerical experiments confirm the theoretical findings. \paragraph{Limitations and Future Work} Currently, the theoretical results rely on strong convexity of the potential.
-In the future we aim to extend results to functions which are merely convex or maybe even non-convex.
+Lastly, numerical experiments confirm the theoretical findings. \paragraph{Limitations and future work} We aim to extend the results to functions which are strongly convex only outside a compact set.
+Moreover, we plan to extend the non-smooth analysis to kinetic Langevin dynamics. \paragraph{Acknowledgments} We want to thank Prof. Thomas Pock for providing helpful feedback for the article and Prof. Daniel Rudolf and Julian Hofstadler for pointing out additional references, which helped improve our work.